girirajvyas/java-concurrency/README.md

 - Ordering read and write operations on a multicore CPUs
 - Implementing a Thread safe singleton on a multicore CPUs

-## Understanding concurrency, Threading and synchronization
+## Understanding Concurrency, Threading and Synchronization

 ### Introduction